nuitrcs/pythonworkshops/intropython/Part_2/readme.md

+**If you download files from the links above, you have to click through to the RAW version of the notebook and download that.
+If you download directly from the links above, the files won't open because they are web pages, not the raw files.**

 ## Downloading Exercises

 To download exercise files, right-click on the links below, and choose Save Link As (or the similar option in your browser).
 On a Mac, to open the files in Jupyter Notebook, start Jupyter Notebook from the folder where you saved the files.
 On Windows, navigate to the directory within Jupyter Notebook.